How to Select the Right Pool Check Valve

 Union/Non-Union

-One of the most significant differences in pool check valves is that between union and union connections.
+One of the most significant differences in pool check valves is between union and union connections.
 A union connection can easily remove a valve from the pipe without cutting it out.
 These types of valves might have threaded connections.

 Location